chaoticgd/vutrace/README.md

 ## Recent Changelog

+### 2022-11-21

+- Added an option to filter the snapshot list by whether a snapshot is highlighted.
+- Fixed an out of bounds memory access for specially crafted trace files.

 ### 2022-11-16

 - Created version 3 of the trace file format, which drastically reduces file sizes by only storing registers and sections of memory that were modified.